Andrew Granville: Career

+Research

 Granville's work is mainly in number theory, in particular analytic number theory.
 Along with Carl Pomerance and W. R. (Red) Alford he proved the infinitude of Carmichael numbers in 1994.
 This proof was based on a conjecture given by Paul Erdős.

+Awards

+Granville was the first recipient of the Ribenboim Prize of the Canadian Number Theory Association, in 1999.
 Granville won a Lester R. Ford Award in 2007 and again in 2009.
 In 2008, he won the Chauvenet Prize for expository writing from the Mathematical Association of America for his paper "It is easy to determine whether a given integer is prime".
-In 2012 he became a fellow of the American Mathematical Society.
+In 2012, he became a fellow of the American Mathematical Society.

+Other

-Andrew Granville, in collaboration with Jennifer Granville, has written "Prime Suspects: The Anatomy of Integers and Permutations", a graphic novel that investigates key concepts in Mathematics.
+Andrew Granville, in collaboration with his sister Jennifer Granville, a film writer, wrote Prime Suspects: The Anatomy of Integers and Permutations, a graphic novel that is a "mathematical detective story" and investigates key concepts in mathematics.